I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

 I’ve rounded up my 5 favorite paid online survey companies here.

-If you have something you’re good at (even if it’s as simple as teaching English as a second language), then you need to capitalize on it.
+If you have something you’re good at, even if it’s as simple as teaching English, then you need to capitalize on it.

-You can always create your own schedule, and you can make really good money teaching someone something you’re good at!
+You can always create your own schedule, and you can make really good money teaching students skills and other things you’re good at!

-If you’ve always been a freakishly fast typer, this job is for you!
+If you’ve always been a freakishly fast typer, being a transcriptionist may be for you!

-You will need a quiet house and a working computer.
+You will need a quiet workspace and a computer that can handle transcription software.

 The thing about transcription is that the pay tends to be a bit low at the start, but you can advance rapidly and start making a lot of money on the side.